TingYu0225/NMLab_final/README.md

 # K-GESTURE: Kiosk with Gesture-Enabled Smart Touchless User Response Environment

-It is a final project of NMLAB.
+It is a final project of NMLab.

 `frontend`